 A day has only 24 hours so you need to utilize each hour being productive to reach your goals and be the master of your own life.

 Only a few people develop their own productivity system and if you are among those who plan everything in advance you have an edge over most of the peoples who just randomly working towards their goal.

 But it is not an easy skill to learn.

-Though some people have some sort of system in place but they don’t know how to utilise it to their advantage.
+Though some people have some sort of system in place they don’t know how to utilize it to their advantage.

 What is Personal Productivity System?

 So before moving forward let’s first understand what is the real meaning of productivity system.